broadinstitute/adapt/README.md

 * **Sensitive**: ADAPT can incorporate a predictive model of activity, so designs are predicted to be highly active against targets.
 * **Specific**: ADAPT enforces high specificity against set non-targeted taxa, so designs are more likely to be accurate in distinguishing between related taxa.

-The methods and software are not yet published.
-However, the problems share some similarity with the problems solved by CATCH, which is described in [_Nature Biotechnology_](https://www.nature.com/articles/s41587-018-0006-x) and available publicly on [GitHub](https://github.com/broadinstitute/catch).
 <br/>
 <br/>